-In April 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2015-03, Simplifying the Presentation of Debt Issuance Costs.
+In April 2015, the FASB issued ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs.
 This update requires that debt issuance costs be presented in the balance sheet as a direct deduction from the associated debt liability.
-This update is effective for annual and interim periods beginning after December 15, 2015, which will require us to adopt this guidance in the first quarter of fiscal 2017.
+This update is effective for annual and interim periods for fiscal years beginning after December 15, 2015, which will require us to adopt these provisions in the first quarter of fiscal 2017.
 Early adoption is permitted for financial statements that have not been previously issued.
-The new guidance will be applied on a retrospective basis.
-We do not expect the updated guidance to have a material impact on our consolidated financial statements.
+This update will be applied on a retrospective basis.
+We do not expect the adoption of this update to have a material impact on our consolidated financial statements.